oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-admin-client/cascading-topology-admin-client.md

       This script commits transactions to the `hr.employees` table on `DBNORTH`.

+   <b>NOTE</b>: If you get the error "ORA-65162: Password of the common database user has expired", then run <b>Task 3 Prevent the Database Password from Expiring</b> from the <b>Initialize Environment</b> lab.

 ## Task 3: Check Committed Transactions on Intermediate (DBSOUTH) and Final (DBWEST) PDBs

    In case of a cascading environment, a successful replication is one where the committed source transactions are replicated to the intermediate and then to the target data source, correctly.
 In this task, you will be able to check that the committed transactions in `DBNORTH` are replicated to `DBSOUTH`: